javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-comparison/article.md

 - Equals: `a == b`, please note the double equality sign `=` means the equality test, while a single one `a = b` means an assignment.
 - Not equals.
 In maths the notation is <code>&ne;</code>, but in JavaScript it's written as <code>a != b</code>.

 In this article we'll learn more about different types of comparisons, how JavaScript makes them, including important peculiarities.

+At the end you'll find a good recipe to avoid "javascript quirks"-related issues.

 ## Boolean is the result